-Kidney cancer is among the 10 most common types of cancer in men and women, and it may be asymptomatic in its early stage, so it is difficult to detect in its beginnings.
+It is (kidney cancer) Among the ten most common types of cancer among men and women, it may be asymptomatic at an early stage, so it is difficult to detect in its beginnings.
 Kidney Cancer often arises in a kidney on one side and is rarely bilateral.

-To understand more about kidney cancer, we must learn about the kidney and its functions, in order to know the proper treatment method suitable for the type and stage of this cancer.
+In order to understand more about the treatment of kidney cancer, we must learn about the kidney and its functions, in order to know the proper treatment method suitable for the type and stage of this cancer.

-What is a college and what are its functions?
+What is a kidney and what are its functions?

 The kidney is a bean-shaped organ in the body located below the rib cage near the middle of the back.